 We learned a lot through adopter follow-up, but I’d say the 97% retention rate is another mark in the ‘win’ column for open adoptions.
 It’s also a huge win for our FIR team.
 Conversation with adopters is powerful and impactful, while black-and-white (or yes/no) questions lead to lost opportunities for pets in our care.
 If this methodology can work for animals of cruelty cases, it’s worth giving a good try with the general shelter population.
 The solution is not always us deciding how the public can be lifesavers with us, but also letting them decide when and how to save lives with us.

-Shannon Gramann has worked for the ASPCA for the last 10 years and is the Director of Research and Development Project Operations.
-Much of her work has focused on the adopter experience and the bond between an adopter and pet post-adoption, including research on fee-waived adoptions of cats, conversation-based adoptions and Meet Your Match, as well as measurement of community shelter data to reduce risk of dogs and cats in communities across the country.
-Before working at the ASPCA, she got her start in animal welfare at the Wisconsin Humane Society.
+Shannon Gramann has worked for the ASPCA for the last 10 years.
+Much of her work has centered on the adopter experience and the bond between an adopter and pet post-adoption, including research on fee-waived adoptions of cats and conversation-based adoptions.
+She also focuses on the measurement of community shelter data to reduce risk of dogs and cats in communities across the country.
+Before working at the ASPCA, Gramman got her start in animal welfare at the Wisconsin Humane Society.